 After some not unpleasant opening narration from a man who dubs himself, The Chronicler (Mako: THE KILLER ELITE, TESTAMENT, CONAN THE DESTROYER, PACIFIC HEIGHTS, ROBOCOP 3, RISING SUN, RISE: BLOOD HUNTER), we see a sword being created during the opening credits.
 I can't think of a slower yet more fascinating way to introduce all of the sturm und drang that is to come.
 The visuals of fire and steel promises us of all we are about to see.

-The period is sometime after the fall of Rome in the Barbarian lands of old Europe.
-Before the time of Kings.
+The period is sometime before Rome in the Barbarian lands of old Europe: Before the time of Empires.

-The man who makes the sword is young Conan's father (William Smith: THE THING WITH TWO HEADS, INVASION OF THE BEE GIRLS, TWILIGHT'S LAST GLEAMING, HELL COMES TO FROGTOWN, MANIAC COP), who tells him the secret of steel.
-But young Conan must discover the riddle of steel for himself.
-The child who plays young Conan (Jorge Sanz) was a good pick as he physically looks like Arnold Schwarzenegger may have looked as a child.
+The man who makes the sword is young Conan's father (William Smith: THE THING WITH TWO HEADS, INVASION OF THE BEE GIRLS, TWILIGHT'S LAST GLEAMING, HELL COMES TO FROGTOWN, MANIAC COP), who tells him the Secret of steel.
+But young Conan must discover the Riddle of steel for himself.
+The child who plays young Conan (Jorge Sanz) was a good choice as he physically looks like Arnold Schwarzenegger may have looked as a child.

 Soon young Conan, maybe seven or eight, sees his village attacked by a marauding horde.
-The spoilers ride beneath the standard of a two snake facing each other, sharing the same body.
+The spoilers ride beneath the standard of the heads of two snakes facing each other, yet sharing the same body.
 The horde is led by Thulsa Doom (James Earle Jones: EXORCIST II: THE HERETIC, BLOOD TIDE, TERRORGRAM, THE AMBULANCE, GRIM PRAIRIE TALES).
 By the end of the attack, Conan is an orphan and taken with the rest of the children as a slave.

 The entire battle sequence is without dialogue and remarkable in its execution.